Wesleyan portrait of Hari Krishnan

 Hari Krishnan

-Krishnan’s choreography explores post-colonial complexities in Indian dance and queer themes, as well as the intersection between traditional South Asian and global contemporary dance forms.
-His extensive body of work is based on critical perspectives on Bharatanatyam, fused with contemporary global dance styles and postmodern social critique.
-Some of his pieces are bombastic, boldly confronting political and sociological issues.
-Works such as Holy Cow(s)!
-(2017) – spawned when, while eating lunch together, someone expressed surprise that Krishnan was eating a beef burger – are designed to challenge stereotypes and reclaim control over narratives of sexuality, religion, and culture in a Western-dominated global arts world.
+Krishnan’s choreographic explorations center both postcolonial complexities in Indian dance as well as queer themes.
+He is among the pioneering generation of choreographers of South Asian origin who began to explore the intersections between traditional South Asian and global contemporary dance forms in the North American diaspora.
+His extensive body of work arises from a critical awareness of Bharatanatyam, fused with contemporary global dance styles and postmodern, queer, anti-racist and anti-caste social critique.
+His choreographies are designed to challenge stereotypes and enable minoritized communities to reclaim control over narratives of sexuality, religion, and culture in a global arts world.
 He is also the artistic director of inDANCE (indance.ca), which he founded in 1999.

-For over two decades, he had trained with hereditary courtesan teachers in South India who were the original repositories of Bharatanatyam.
-He is also engaged in critical and ethical mediated reconstructions of South Indian courtean dances and techniques from the 18th and early 20th centuries.
-Krishnan performs and choreographs them through extensive research.
-The goal is to engage with critical dance history in multiple ways, while expanding its contemporary methods and creating contemporary currency for South Asian classical dance.
+For two decades, he had trained with hereditary teachers from former courtesan communities in South India.
+As a master performer of Bharatanatyam, his work in this realm acknowledges Bharatanatyam’s messy and uncomfortable pasts and constantly negotiates the ethical challenges of engagement with the form.
+Krishnan performs and choreographs Bharatanatyam inflected by his extensive research on the form.
+The goal is to engage with the critical history of Bharatanatyam, while expanding its contemporary methods and creating equitable futures for South Asian dance.

 Krishnan’s scholarly repertoire is as extensive as his choreographic one.
-His research covers historic and sociological themes, from queerness and global cultural politics in dance to the history of devadasi-courtesan dance to representations of Bharatanatyam on film.
-These themes bleed into his choreography, and vice-versa.
+His research covers historic and sociological themes, from queerness and global cultural politics in dance to representations of Bharatanatyam in film.
+These research themes deeply inform his choreography, and vice-versa.
 His monograph, Celluloid Classicism: Early Tamil Cinema and the Making of Modern Bharatanatyam (Wesleyan University Press, 2019) won a special citation from the 2020 de la Torre Bueno© First Book Award Committee of the Dance Studies Association.
 The book has been hailed as “an invaluable addition to the scholarship on Bharatanatyam.”

 https://www.mdpi.com/2076-0752/12/3/122